Austria (Vienna)

 Chile (Santiago)

-Students have the opportunity to study and live in South America on this "Across South America" program, which is offered during the spring semester.
-Students begin the semester in Santiago with a four week session on Chilean culture and language.
+Students have two distinct opportunities to study and live in South America, in the fall fully immersed taking courses at Pontificia Universidad Católica de Chile (PUC) or in the spring on the Chile Across South America (CASA) program.
+Our fall students will have the option to begin the semester with a month-long language immersion experience in Buenos Aires before embarking on travel to Patagonia.
+Once the students are settled in Santiago, they will begin their coursework at PUC.
+The fall program is offered in conjunction with Syracuse University.
+On the CASA program, students begin the semester in Santiago, spending four weeks starting their courses and becoming accustomed to their homestays.
 Afterwards, they embark on academic excursions to Argentina, Ecuador, Peru, and Uruguay before returning to Santiago.
 Following the four weeks of academic travel, students continue with coursework in Santiago.
 A resident professor leads the group of students and offers two courses in his or her respective discipline.
 Resident professors are chosen from a variety of academic departments.
-While in Santiago, students experience the Chilean culture through homestays.
-This program offers courses in English and Spanish.
-Prior study of Spanish language is required for the Honors track.
+While in Santiago, students experience Chilean culture through homestays.
 Further information may be obtained from the program director, professor Peter Siavelis, in the Department of Politics and International Affairs.

 England (Cambridge)